Key Takeaways

 Truth: No test is perfect, but when administered by a certified examiner, polygraphs can reach accuracy rates above 90%.

-Truth: Ethical polygraph examiners always review the questions with you in advance and conduct tests with transparency and professionalism.
+Truth: Ethical polygraph examiners always review the questions with you in advance and conduct tests with transparency and professionalism, further supporting the debunking of polygraph myths.

 Truth: Polygraph tests are commonly used by law enforcement, attorneys, private investigators, and employers in sensitive fields.

 Truth: Failing a polygraph means your responses showed physiological changes—it’s not a declaration of guilt.
-It’s one piece of the puzzle.
+It’s one piece of the puzzle, not absolute proof.

 Truth: In most cases, you have the legal right to refuse a polygraph test.
-We always require informed, voluntary consent.
+We always require informed, voluntary consent for participation in tests.

 Truth: All questions are reviewed with you ahead of time.
-You’ll never be surprised or misled during a legitimate exam.
+You’ll never be surprised or misled during a legitimate exam, illustrating polygraph myths debunked effectively.

 Truth: Polygraphs are used for relationship testing, employment screening, custody cases, and personal truth verification.
 They’re far more versatile than TV shows suggest.